japertechnology/juxta-repo-se/README.md

 ## Etymology

 "JuxtaRepose" blends juxta‑ (Latin iuxta, “beside” or “near”) from which juxtapose (“to place side by side”) derives, with repose (from Latin reposāre, meaning “to rest”).
-Together, the name elegantly evokes code repositories resting side by side, untouched and ready for AI-powered comparison.
+Together, the name elegantly evokes code repositories resting side by side, untouched and ready for comparison.